ministero-salute/it-dgc-opendata/README.md

 ## Licence details

-The licence for this repository is a [GNU Affero General Public Licence version 3](https://www.gnu.org/licenses/agpl-3.0.html) (SPDX: AGPL-3.0).
+The licence for this repository is a Creative Commons Attribution 4.0 International.
 Please see the [LICENSE](LICENSE) file for full reference.